WILLOW - LIVING WILLOW STRUCTURES

 One option to consider: Plant some of your own cuttings and grow your own 'willow patch' - then you can grow your own rods for the living projects.

-Willowglen Gardens
+Willowglen

 WILLOWGLEN NURSERY